akeever2/Abundance_HarvestedPops/README.md

 2. Number of cases/rows: 135

 3. Variable List:
-	DMU: the deer management unit the harvest occured in; character
+	DMU: the deer management unit the harvest occurred in; character
-	Year: the harvest year (not calendar year) the harvest occured in; integer - range = 2005-2019
+	Year: the harvest year (not calendar year) the harvest occurred in; integer - range = 2005-2019
-	Antlerless: the number of antleress deer reported as harvested; integer
+	Antlerless: the number of antlerless deer reported as harvested; integer
 	Antlered: the number of antlered deer reported as harvested; integer

 4. Missing data codes: None